mr-manuel/venus-os_dbus-enphase-envoy/README.md

 * **Meters** (PV, Grid, Consumption): Power, current, voltage, powerreact, powerappearent, powerfactor, frequency, whToday, vahToday, whLifetime, vahLifetime for total (except: powerfactor and frequency), L1, L2 and L3

 * **Devices** (Microinverters, Q-Relay): Serial number, device status, producing, communicating, provisioned and operating.

-  * For microinverter additionaly: last report date, last report watts, max report watts

-  * For Q-Relay additionaly: relay [opened/closed], reason
+For Q-Relay additionaly: relay [opened/closed] and reason

+* **Inverters**: Last report date and last report watts

-* **Events**: Latest x events from the Enphase Envoy-S
+* **Events**: Latest 10 events from the Enphase Envoy-S

-If you also want to have the grid meter from the Enphase Envoy-S in Venus OS install this the [mr-manuel/venus-os_dbus-mqtt-grid](https://github.com/mr-manuel/venus-os_dbus-mqtt-grid) and insert the same MQTT broker and topic in the `config.ini`.
+If you also want to have the grid meter from the Enphase Envoy-S in Venus OS, then install the [mr-manuel/venus-os_dbus-mqtt-grid](https://github.com/mr-manuel/venus-os_dbus-mqtt-grid) and insert the same MQTT broker and topic in the `config.ini`.
+Shoudn't you already have a MQTT broker, than you can enable the Venus OS integrated MQTT broker `Venus OS GUI -> Menu -> Services -> MQTT on LAN (SSL) and if desired MQTT on LAN (Plaintext)`.
+In the `config.ini` insert the IP address of the Venus OS device or `127.0.0.1`.

 ### Config